AdobeDocs/platform-learn.en/help/tutorial-migrate-target-websdk/replace-library.md

 ### Asynchronous implementation

 Just like with at.js, if the Platform Web SDK library loads asynchronously, the page may finish rendering before Target has performed a content swap.
 This behavior can lead to what is known as "flicker" where default content briefly displays before being replaced by the personalized content specified by Target.
-If you want to avoid this flicker, Adobe recommends adding a special prehiding snippet immediately before the asynchronous Platform Web SDK script reference.
+If you want to avoid this flicker, Adobe recommends adding a special prehiding snippet immediately before the asynchronous Platform Web SDK script reference or tags embed code.

-If your implementation is asynchronous like the example above, replace the at.js prehiding snippet with the version below compatible with the Platform Web SDK:
+If your implementation is asynchronous like the examples above, replace the at.js prehiding snippet with the version below compatible with the Platform Web SDK:

 ```HTML
 <!--Prehiding snippet for Target with asynchronous Web SDK deployment-->